OHBA-analysis/osl-dynamics/doc/faq.rst

 How do I optimally preprocess my data for training an HMM or DyNeMo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For electrophysiological data we have found preprocessing the sensor-level data by downsampling to 250 Hz and bandpass filtering 1-45 Hz works well.
 Additionally, we do some bad segment detection based on the variance of non-overlapping windows.
 Following this, we use a volumetric linearly constrained minimum variance (LCMV) beamformer to estimate source space data.
 Usually the beamformed (voxel) data is parcellated to ~50 regions of interest and an orthogonalisation technique is used to correct for spatial leakage.
 Additionally, the sign of parcel time courses is adjusted to align different subjects.
-All of these steps can be done directly within osl-dynamics — see the :doc:`MEG Preprocessing tutorial <tutorials_build/0-1_meg_preprocessing>` for a step-by-step walkthrough and the `batch processing scripts <https://github.com/OHBA-analysis/osl-dynamics/tree/main/examples/meg_preproc>`_ for processing multiple sessions in parallel.
+All of these steps can be done directly within osl-dynamics, see the :doc:`MEG Preprocessing tutorial <tutorials_build/0-1_meg_preprocessing>` for a step-by-step walkthrough and the `batch processing scripts <https://github.com/OHBA-analysis/osl-dynamics/tree/main/examples/meg_preproc>`_ for processing multiple sessions in parallel.
 Alternatively, the `osl-ephys <https://github.com/OHBA-analysis/osl-ephys>`_ package can also be used for these steps.

 The OSL workshop had a session on dynamic network modelling.
 The OSF project hosting workshop materials (`here <https://osf.io/zxb6c/>`_) has jupyter notebooks with recommended preprocessing and source reconstruction for fitting the HMM/DyNeMo.

 Can I use a structural parcellation (e.g. the AAL or Desikan-Killiany atlas)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, you can.
 There’s nothing stopping you from using the parcellation you want during source reconstruction.
-Source reconstruction and parcellation can be done directly within osl-dynamics — see the :doc:`MEG Preprocessing tutorial <tutorials_build/0-1_meg_preprocessing>`.
+Source reconstruction and parcellation can be done directly within osl-dynamics, see the :doc:`MEG Preprocessing tutorial <tutorials_build/0-1_meg_preprocessing>`.
 Alternatively, the `osl-ephys <https://github.com/OHBA-analysis/osl-ephys>`_ package can also be used.

 You want the number of parcels to be a good amount less than the rank of the sensor space data in order to estimate your parcel time courses well.
 The rank is at most equal to the number of sensors you have.
 With Maxfiltered data (e.g. Elekta/MEGIN data), the default rank of the sensor data is ~64, and so it is sensible to require the number of parcels to be less than 64.
 Even with non-maxfiltered data with hundreds of sensors (e.g. CTF, OPMs) the effective amount of information in the sensor data typically corresponds to a rank of about 100.
 You can look at the eigenspectrum of your sensor space data to check this.